krolingo/Reticulo/README.md

      - Installs NomadNet via pkg (if available) or pip
      - Clones MeshChat into /opt/reticulum-meshchat
      - Creates a Python virtualenv in /opt/reticulum-meshchat/venv
-     - Installs MeshChat’s Python requirements into that venv
+     - Installs MeshChat's Python requirements into that venv
-     - Generates a default \~/.reticulum/config if one doesn’t exist
+     - Generates a default \~/.reticulum/config if one doesn't exist
 3. Installs the MeshChat rc.d script:
    - Copies root/usr/local/etc/rc.d/meshchat → /usr/local/etc/rc.d/meshchat
    - Marks it executable